alexandertrefz/essence/packages/client/README.md

 ## What this does not do yet

-- **Callbacks.** A Function comes out of a Module callable — wrapped against the Type its position declared — but one can not be passed *in*. `fromJS` against a Function Type says so.
 - **Generics.** A Type Parameter is a shape that has not been decided yet, and a value going in has to be built against a shape — so an Argument at a Type Parameter position is refused, and only an empty `List` gets through.
 A